G-S9N6DX06CF

 Sunlight also foils most efforts to sneak up on prey.

-The hunting style is a classic feline with a stalk to within 20 meters and a chase that is usually not longer than 200 meters.
+The hunting style is a classic feline with a stalk to within twenty meters and a chase that is usually not longer two hundred 2two hundredmeters.

-The prey is pulled down and usually killed with a suffocating bite of the throat.
+The prey is pulled down and usually killed with a suffocating bite to the throat.

 They often hunt in groups.
 This will depend on the difficulty of the hunt.